DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

  - As a developer you have a major civic responsibility
  - code is law
  - you are one of the most important pieces of the puzzle
- - you can chose where you work and if your code is having a positive or negative impact in the world (if you can&#39;t chose that at the moment, make sure you are actively looking at changing your job)
+ - you can chose where you work and if your code is having a positive or negative impact in the world (if you can't chose that at the moment, make sure you are actively looking at changing your job)
  - Give risks created to business owners
     - make them accountable for the decisions they are making
     - ensure that business owners